How to Handle Cryptocurrency Mining and Staking on Your Taxes

 Crypto Tax Software

 Dealing with the data that comes with mining and trading cryptocurrency can quickly become a time-consuming task.
-CryptoTrader.Tax is tax software that is used by thousands of cryptocurrency miners to effectively reconcile their mined coins to USD values at the time of the transaction.
+CryptoTrader.Tax is tax software that is used by thousands of cryptocurrency miners to effectively reconcile their crypto received from mining and staking to USD values at the time of the transaction.
+A complete income report is exportable by all users which details income associated from crypto activity.
 Additionally, the application will automatically build out your form 8949 for your capital gains and losses transactions.

-Checkout what a full report consists of here.
+Checkout what a full tax report consists of here.

 For a step-by-step walk through of how to bring your cryptocurrency mining or staking transactions into CryptoTrader.Tax, checkout the video below.